zukunft/zukunft.com/docs/llm/pending.md

 ## user default view

-fill the formula_link_default view with the missing fields including the 'changes' and 'my' tabs for the user_changes

 add the formula_link overwrites to the 'all_user_overwrites' component used in the user_default view

-write a php script that checks that a default page for all main classes exists and that the default pages show all fields that are not explicitly defined as not_show

 add a 'views', 'changes' and 'my' tabs to the value_default view that shows tha user overwrites similar to the 'views', 'changes' and 'my' tabs in the word default page